IPvZero/pynir/README.md

 # pynir
-Using Nornir and PyATS together to enforce OSPF
+Using Nornir and PyATS together to manage OSPF configrations

+TOPOLOGY:
 ![Topology](./nornir-blog.png)